Otara Gunewardene

 Otara Gunewardene (Sinhala: ඔටාරා ගුණවර්ධන) is a Sri Lankan entrepreneur, animal welfare advocate, conservationist and philanthropist.
 She is the founder of ODEL, Embark and Otara Foundation.

 Early life and education

 Otara Del Gunawardene was born on 30 August 1964 in Colombo, Sri Lanka the third child to Norman and Delysia Gunewardene.
-Her father was a former Chairman of Aitken Spence and her mother, Delysia, established the Chitra Lane School for differently-abled children.
+Her father was a former Chairman of Aitken Spence and her mother, Delysia, established the Chitra Lane School for disabled children.

 Gunawardene attended C. M. S. Ladies College in Colombo, where she excelled in athletics and swimming, representing the country.
 Gunawardene graduated from Bowling Green State University, Ohio with a degree in biology.

 Whilst on holiday back home, she did some fashion modelling – shooting for high-profile brands and international apparel catalogues right after graduating from University.

 Career

 In 1989, Gunawardene began selling factory surplus garments and apparel from her car boot to family and friends.
 In 1990 she opened her first store, ODEL, on Dickmans Road in Colombo and by 2010 had eighteen stores throughout Colombo.

 In 2007 Gunewardene launched the Otara foundation, a non-profit organisation which focuses on environmental and wildlife conservation of Sri Lanka.
 In 2007 she also launched the fashion brand, Embark, some of the income from which is donated to fund eradication of rabies, canine vaccinations, sterilisation surgeries, puppy adoptions, and caring for injured street dogs.

 In February 2010 she converted ODEL into a public limited liability company and it became the first fashion retail business to be listed on the Colombo Stock Exchange.
 On 11 September 2014 Gunewardene sold of all her shares in ODEL PLC to the Softlogic Group, to concentrate on Embark.

 In 2015 Embark opened its first standalone store in Galle, which was followed by an additional three stores in Kandy City Centre, Bandaranaike International Airport and at Dickmans Road in Colombo.
 In September 2017 Embark opened its tenth store in K-Zone Ja-Ela.